ProSaunas Adds a Shorter Door for Compact Sauna Builds

 At $1,266.50, the 26" x 72" is the least expensive door in the Douglas Fir insulated glass family, undercutting the 24" x 80" by about $19.
 That slim gap reflects the shorter material run more than a meaningful price concession, but for a compact build where this is the right door anyway, it is a reasonable entry point into a handcrafted US-made door.

-The door is distributed nationally through Bathing Brands and available through authorized dealers including Sauna Marketplace.
+The door is distributed nationally through Bathing Brands and available through specialty sauna dealers.

 It is a small expansion in a narrow product category.
 But for anyone framing a sauna into a basement or low-ceiling outbuilding, a quality US-made prehung door that actually fits the opening is not a small thing.
 The 26" x 72" ProSaunas Douglas Fir door solves a specific problem well.